We use some essential cookies to make our website work properly.

 You must get advice before releasing equity – it's a regulatory requirement.
 Such a huge financial decision is not right for everyone, so it's essential that you take your time and properly consider the advice that you receive.

 You'll have at least two equity release meetings, usually taking between one and two hours each.
 The first appointment will let your adviser find out more about you and outline your later life options and process.
-If a lifetime mortgage is deemed to be the most suitable option for you, your adviser will then search Key's range of lifetime mortgages to find the most suitable plan for you.
-In the second appointment the adviser will present the recommendation and answer any questions they may have.
+If a lifetime mortgage is deemed to be the most suitable option for you, your adviser will then search the range of lifetime mortgages we recommend to find the most suitable plan for you.
+In the second appointment the adviser will present the recommendation and answer any questions you may have.

 So, you can expect a total of two to four hours before submitting your application.
 While there are no regulated timeframes between appointment dates, they usually take place at least a few days apart.

 With Key, you can start the process by requesting a call back.
-One of our equity release specialists will answer your initial questions and arrange a consultation with a qualified equity release adviser at a time that suits you.
+One of our equity release specialists will answer your initial questions and if you are eligible will arrange a consultation with a qualified equity release adviser at a time that suits you.

 As soon as you've considered all the advice and answers that you've received, the next stage of the process is to start your application.
 You'll need to provide personal details about you and any joint applicants, if there are any.
 In addition, you must also provide details about your property.